|SIYE Time:12:01 on 13th August 2022|

 ‘Not so friendly now, is he?’ said Mary as I watched Harry climb into his car and drive off.

-‘He’s on his way to work,’ I said sharply.
+‘He’s on his way to work, and he’s late,’ I said sharply.
 I followed Henry into the school.
 He’d managed to take his coat off and was attempting to hang it up.
 The moment I took it from him, he ran into the classroom to see James and I was once again forgotten.

 As I walked back out to my car with Annie heavy in my arms, there were whispers from Mary and her friends, who were still gossiping by the gate.